Hank Azaria On 'Brockmire' And Why He No Longer Performs Apu On 'The Simpsons'

 ROBIN WILLIAMS: (As Armand Goldman) Not yet.

-AZARIA: (As Agador) Yes, it's sludge.
+AZARIA: (As Agador Spartacus) Yes, it's sludge.
 I thought it'd make a nice change from coffee.
 So why didn't you tell me you seeing Val last night, you bad man?
 I would not have been so sassy to you.

-AZARIA: (As Agador) Armand, why don't you let me be in the show?
+AZARIA: (As Agador Spartacus) Armand, why don't you let me be in the show?
 Come on.
 Are you afraid of my Guatemalan-ness (ph)?

-AZARIA: (As Agador) My Guatemalan-ness, my natural heat.
+AZARIA: (As Agador Spartacus) My Guatemalan-ness, my natural heat.
 You're afraid I'm too primitive - right? - to be on the stage with your little estrogen Rockettes, right?

-WILLIAMS: (As Armand) Oh, yes, you're right.
+WILLIAMS: (As Armand Goldman) Oh, yes, you're right.
 I'm afraid of your heat.

 (LAUGHTER)